mkavulich/ccpp-doc/CCPPtechnical/source/CCPPPreBuild.rst

  |  ``--debug``            enable additional checks on array sizes
  |  ``--suites`` SUITES    SDF(s) to use (comma-separated, without path)

-An example invocation of running the script (called from the host model’s top level directory) would be:
+An example invocation of running the script (called from the SCM’s top level directory) would be:

 .. code-block:: console